Chapter 4 : Chapter 3

 “No, go on, what?”

-“Well, I was bit on my leg too, but being a guy, it’s a lot easier to hide the mark.
+“Well, I was bit on my leg too, but being male, it’s a lot easier to hide the mark.
 You’re not going to be able hide it, you know?”

-“Well, by the looks of it, I’ll be in this house with you and not many places else.
+“Well, by the looks of it, I’ll be in this house with you and not many -any place else.
 So I don’t think I’ll have to hide it much.”
+I remembered what someone had said the day before, the phrase was "quite stuck here" if I remembered correctly.
+It felt as if it had not truly hit me yet, because I sure wasn't reacting emotionally to this friendly form of abduction.

 I smiled and went back to sipping my tea.
 I picked up Furry Snout, Human Heart and started to read.
 Normally I was quite the chatterbox but the only questions I could think of might be construed as invasive.
 I really wondered whether or not he worked or even if his friends did.
 I was pretty sure it was a Saturday so I figured I would find out tomorrow night or Monday morning.
 I also was very curious about magic but James had something about a statute of secrecy, and I really didn’t want to get them in trouble.